 How Many Calories are Burned While Sleeping?

-While the exact number of calories burned during sleep varies from person to person, on average, a person burns about 0.4 calories per pound of body weight per hour of sleep.
+The exact number of calories burned while sleeping varies from person to person; on average, a person burns about 0.4 calories per pound of body weight per hour of sleep.
 For example, if you weigh 70 Kg, you might burn around 60 calories per hour of sleep.

 So, if you sleep for about 8 hours a night, you could burn approximately 480 calories just by sleeping!